HyoungsungKim/coursera/Cloud Computing Concepts, Part 1/Week2.md

 - Simplest implementation - One of the simplest ways of doing multicast is a ***centralized approach***
 - Problems?
-  - ***Fault tolerance.*** if the sender faild when it is halfway through its "4" loop, essentially, only half the receivers would have received the multicast.
+  - ***Fault tolerance.*** if the sender failed when it is halfway through its "4" loop, essentially, only half the receivers would have received the multicast.
   - Also ***increases the latency***.
 The average time for a receiver to receive a multicast could be as high as O(N) which is linear in the size of the group itself

 #### Tree-Based